 - 10. The local authority is responsible for the upfront cost of any enabling infrastructure (e.g. a new learning facility) required to deliver the agreed outcomes. - 11.
 The SG funding for the outcomes enabled through the new infrastructure, is primarily based on how many 'like for like' pupils, on a capacity basis, will be taken out of poor/bad (C/D) condition facilities, to now be taught in modern high-quality facilities capable of delivering the funded outcomes. - 12.
-Each of the five outcomes has a value attached to it, as detailed in the above table which is comparable over facility type.
+Each of the four outcomes has a value attached to it, as detailed in the above table which is comparable over facility type.
 Further details are provided in the paragraphs below. - 13.
-The funding linked to the achievement of the condition outcome has been informed by data collated from benchmark projects, with an uplift applied for additional phase 3 requirements.
+The funding linked to the achievement of the condition outcome has been informed by data collated from benchmark projects.
 This information has been used to establish benchmark funding rates for Facilities Management (FM) and Lifecycle (LC).
 These rates are considered adequate to be able to maintain the facility in A/B condition over a 25- year operational period.